What is a Tincture?

 Now, a tincture may contain just one herb or plant or multiple herbs or parts of plants.
 For example, let’s talk about Echinacea purpura.
 Echinacea purpura is a perennial plant with a beautiful flower that is well known for its immune-supportive properties.
 You can purchase this herb in a dry tea form or a tincture.

-Some companies allow you to purchase a single herb or blend it with other herbs that they have specifically formulated for a particular condition.
-The blend may have a label such as immune support, vital immune, or some other creative name to target a particular condition.
+Some companies offer the single herb or they may blend it with other herbs that they have specifically formulated for a particular condition.
+The blend may have a label such as ‘immune support’, ‘vital immune’, or some other creative name to target a particular condition.

 An example of a tincture that is not made from an herb or its parts is Elderberry syrup.
 Sambucus nigra is the Latin name for a tree.
 The parts most commonly used from this tree are the flowers, berries, and leaves.
 When we make Elderberry syrup, we use just the berries and not the leaves or flowers.
 The Elderberry is commonly used for immune support during colds and flu, whereas the Elderflower is used for things like upper respiratory and sinus infections, to name a few.